renenw/relay/README.md

 Listens on HTTP, and to UDP, and relays what is received to an AWS Gateway.
 From the Gateway, you can leverage standard AWS mechanisms for processing the messages.

-The Arduino code that feeds this relay can be seen [here](https://github.com/renenw/harduino).
+Examples of Arduino applications that feeds this relay can be seen [here](https://github.com/renenw/harduino).
+The key function can be seen below.

 This code runs on a Raspberry Pi 3b, which also hosts a Nginx proxy to deal with inbound requests.